sassoftware/devsascom-rest-api-samples/DecisionManagement/modelPublish.md

 <br>

 #### <a name='CreateDockerDestination'>Create a Private Docker Destination</a>
-Here is an example of creating a definition for a private docker publishing destination.
+Here is an example of creating a definition for a private Docker publishing destination.
 The property `credDomainId` is created by the SAS Credentials service.
 These credential attributes are used to create credential domain ID (`domainId`, `identityType`, `identityId`, `domainType`, `properties: dockerRegistryUserId`, `secrets : dockerRegistryPasswd`)
 The property `baseRepoUrl` is required.
-If the property `dockerHost` is not specified, the service uses the docker socket in the local system by default.

 ```json
 {